 - 5. When you are ready to fire, move the safety to the "FIRE" position. - 6.
-The firearm will fire one shot each time the trigger is pulled until the magazine is empty.
-Some of the gas produced by the combustion of the powder in the cartridge is used to cycle the bolt carrier.
-This process ejects the fired cartridge case, re-cocks the firearm and loads a new cartridge from the magazine into the chamber. - 7.
-Immediately following the firing of the cartridge and if no other cartridges are to be fired, put the safety in the "SAFE" position while the firearm is still pointed in a safe direction.
+The firearm will fire one shot each time the trigger is pulled until the magazine is empty. - 7.
+Immediately following the firing of the shot and if no other shots are to be fired, put the safety in the "SAFE" position while the firearm is still pointed in a safe direction.
 The safety should always be moved to the "SAFE" position as soon as firing is completed, and it should be on "SAFE" at all times except when the firearm is on target and being fired.